phantamanta44/tconmodmod/README.md

 }
 ```

-In addition to the mutation configuration as specified above, the main `tconmodmod.cfg` configuration file contains some useful options.
+In addition to the mutation configuration as specified above, the main `tconmodmod.cfg` configuration file contains some useful options:

+* Print all modifier IDs on game startup
+* Global unlimited embossments

 It is recommended that modpack authors take a look at it before writing a mutation configuration.

 ## Example Configuration